-The story of how I started to support Liverpool Football Club whilst remaining a fervid AS Roma fan in Italy is not very honourable.
+The story of how I started supporting Liverpool Football Club in the UK whilst remaining a fervent AS Roma fan in Italy is not very honourable.

-Italy had lost miserably the 1998 World Cup’s quarter-final match in France just over our historical enemies, the French, but instead of being furious like everybody else, I was busy getting a teenage crush on the English football player Michael Owen which led me to become a Liverpool FC supporter as a consequence.
+It was 1998, and Italy had miserably lost the World Cup’s quarter-final match in France over our historical enemies, the French, but instead of being furious like everybody else, I was busy getting a teenage crush on the English football player Michael Owen who led me to become a Liverpool FC supporter as a consequence.

-I was 14 and there was no Internet back then, so I would rely on the ugly national TV Teletext service called Televideo to get hold of the Premier League results every Sunday evening, and I would also tell my local newsstand guy to go and order me dozens of official Liverpool FC magazines from the UK that I could not read because I didn’t speak a word of English.
+The Internet was not widely available back then, so I would rely on the ugly national TV Teletext service called Televideo to get hold of the Premier League results every Sunday evening, and I would also tell my local newsstand guy to go and order me dozens of official Liverpool FC magazines from the UK that I could not read because I didn’t speak a word of English.

-I’d already pestered him for ages with my weekly subscription to Build Your DIY Doll House.
+I’d already pestered him for years with my weekly subscription to Build Your DIY Doll House.

 And I didn’t even build that doll house in the end.